miguel-ribeiro/arduino_config_reader/README.md

 Uses the library SDFile from sparkfun shield https://github.com/sparkfun/Shifting_microSD/blob/master/Firmware/uSD_Editor/uSD_Editor.ino
 Although any other library will do, as long as it can read characters from a text file

+Allows to have preset values, in case there is some error reading the SDcard or if the SDCard is not present

 # How to change parameters:
 1- change the struct Config (_config.h_) with the datatypes of your needs